mistergjones/toyrobotjs/README.md

 ## Challenges

 -   Learning the fundamentals of Docker. (i.e. create docker hub account, read through their geting-started documentation etc) and then applying these commands to my own project.
 -   Having to raise a Hub Docker Github Issue.
 They had an issue in that New Repository function was not working at all.
+It was resolved on 20/02.

 ## Learnings